Introducing Microsoft Migration Accelerator

-- Process Server (PS): A physical or virtual server that is installed on premise.
+- Process Server (PS): A physical or virtual server that is installed on premise3.
 It facilitates the communication between the Mobility Service and target virtual machines in Azure.
 It provides caching, queuing, compression, encryption and bandwidth management.

 - Master Target (MT): A target for replicating disks of on premises servers.
 It is installed within a dedicated Azure VM in your Azure subscription.
 Disks are attached to the MT to maintain duplicate copies.

 MA automates all critical processes required to migrate a source workload within an Enterprise into Azure Cloud.
-It can discover on premise workloads running in ESX/Hyper-V, AWS or physical servers.
+It can discover on premises workloads running in ESX/Hyper-V, AWS or physical servers.
 The workloads are discovered using a Process Server which is connected to MA portal.
 The discovered instances are listed in MA portal as shown below:

 You can choose particular instance(s) from the discovered list of workload for migration.
 The next step is to install the Mobility Services (agent) on the sources servers.
 This can be remotely orchestrated from the MA portal by choosing ‘Install Mobility Service’ option as shown below:

 After installing the Mobility Service, you can configure replication for the selected servers choosing the Protect option.
 MA uses the configuration details garnered from the discovery process for the protected source servers to determine and provision the most suitable size for the environment within Azure.
 In addition, the target VHDs are provisioned on the Master Target.
-Once replication is setup, synchronization of the on premise server disk to the target VHD in the Azure cloud begins.
+Once replication is setup, synchronization of the on premises server disk to the target VHD in the Azure cloud begins.

 Now, that you have configured the initial sync, wait to ensure the initial replication is complete.
 After initial replication, select the Migration option from the Cloud Services menu.